pgaskin/kobopatch-patches/src/versions/4.17.13694/patches.md

 - GeoffR / Custom font sizes - needs to be updated for Storm/Libra, offsets have changed

 **Unplanned (i.e. not a release blocker, nobody has taken these yet):**
-- oren64 / Custom font to collection and author titles - will need to be rewritten if people are still interested in this patch.
 - jcn363 / Changing the info panel in full size screensaver - will need to be rewritten if people are still interested in this patch.
 - GeoffR / Keyboard patches - the keyboard has completely changed, @geek1011 is not familiar with these patches and doesn't have time to update them.